ksu-hmi/PythonQuiz/projectroadmap.md

 1. Plan the Basics
 Goal: A console-based quiz where users answer multiple-choice questions on Python knowledge.

 Decide on the number of questions: We decided as a group that we would develop 15-20 questions.
-(THIS IS DONE)
+(THIS IS DONE) **WE ADDED 23 QUESTIONS IN TOTAL**

 Question format: Each has a question, 4 options, and a correct answer.
 (THIS IS DONE)